stone-payments/pos-mamba-sdk/configs/stylelint-config-mamba/README.md

 };
 ```

-This shareable config contains the following:
+This shareable config expands to the following:

 ```js
 // stylelint-config-mamba/index.js